- The defining song of the series would have to be You ~Destructive~. For added awesomeness, watch Akasaka's fight scene with this music.

 - Infant Queen Bee from Episode 6 is equally awesome.

 - Solitary Deep Sea Fish, which plays when Battler utters his catchphrase in EP5 after everyone in the parlor labels Natsuhi as the culprit.

 A composer from the Glasun-neko circle.
 Seems to provide mostly awesome orchestral themes.

-First off, there's Dread of the Grave, Dread of the Grave -more fear-, Dread of the Grave (Rhythm), and Dread of the grave -more fear- (Remix).
+- First off, there's Dread of the Grave, Dread of the Grave -more fear-, Dread of the Grave (Rhythm), and Dread of the grave -more fear- (Remix).
 By the same composer of Dread of the Grave: Victima Propiciatoria from Episode 4.

 - Rog-Limitation is a very awesome piece from Episode 6.
 The remix rog-unlimitation kicks an already awesome piece Up to Eleven.

 Nakanai Kimi to Nageki/Aganai no Sekai/Gensou

 Doujin, but these music videos' (and their B-tracks') distribution is so commonplace among the fandom that they're somewhere between Fanon and Canon.